aaronbeall/convert-case-ts/README.md

 ## Practical Example

-Because the conversion methods and returns types are kept in sync, you can use them to easily create mapped APIs based on source keys.
+Because the conversion methods and returned literal types are correlated, you can use the methods to easily create mapped APIs based on source keys with type-safe results.

 ```ts
 // Create type-safe API methods and constants from a key